 This means that you will stand out to hiring managers if you can show them that you are truly in the industry, company and position you are applying for.
 And as I already said, starting a side project is one way to let your interest shine through.

 Do keep in mind though, that entry-level positions at large companies aren’t usually the best jobs you can get.
 Yes – they pay well, but many of them are notoriously boring (though there are exceptions).
-Recruiters know that young people often care about status and money than meaningful work, and so they write glamourous job descriptions that promise you heaven on earth and lure into starting some mundane data entry role.
+Recruiters know that young people often care about status and money than meaningful work.
+That’s why they write glamourous job descriptions that promise you heaven on earth.
+It helps them lure into starting some mundane data entry role.

 Some other outrageous examples that I’ve seen are: